 GeneCards Summary for PDE1A Gene

-PDE1A (Phosphodiesterase 1A, Calmodulin-Dependent) is a Protein Coding gene.
-Among its related pathways are Immune System and DAG and IP3 signaling.
+PDE1A (Phosphodiesterase 1A) is a Protein Coding gene.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include calmodulin binding and cGMP binding.
 An important paralog of this gene is PDE7A.

 UniProtKB/Swiss-Prot for PDE1A Gene

 Cyclic nucleotide phosphodiesterase with a dual-specificity for the second messengers cAMP and cGMP, which are key regulators of many important physiological processes.
 Has a higher affinity for cGMP than for cAMP.